MarcoStoffers/ArduTest-LED/README.md

 Now you can adjust the LED voltage with the "V up" ("Spannung +") and "V down" ("Spannung -") keys.
 IF YOU SET THIS VOLTAGE TO HIGH, YOUR LED WILL BLOW UP!
 For storing this value, press "I down" ("Strom -") key.

-If this is the first power up for this new firmware version, the default value of 2.5V will be stored in EEprom.
+If this is the first power up for new firmware version, the default value of 2.5V will be stored in EEprom.
 You will see a short notice on the LCD

 ![eeprominitok](https://marcostoffers.github.io/eeprominitok.jpg)